 |7||Supporting access to technologies for developing countries and searching for provisions for new and additional financial resources to address the biodiversity loss in the region|

-Click on the link to learn more about Biodiversity for UPSC 2020.
+Click on the link to learn more about Biodiversity.

 All genetic resources, species and ecosystems are covered in the agreement.
 Traditional conservation efforts are linked to the economic goal of using biological resources sustainably.
 A set of principles are laid out for equitable and fair sharing of the benefits that arise out of the use of genetic resources, specifically those destined for commercial use.